Your basket is currently empty!

 You should receive a national insurance number in the post around your sixteenth birthday.
 If you do not receive a NI number, you can apply for one on the HMRC website.
 The link is:

-Some websites offer services for obtaining a national insurance number or tax rebates, but they will often charge for the service.
+Some websites offer services to help you get a national insurance number or tax rebates, but they will often charge for the service.
 You DO NOT need to use such sites as it is easy to apply for tax reclaims, NI numbers, etc directly on the government HMRC’s website (gov.uk) for FREE!

 Scottish tax bands